BhallaLab/moose-core/Docs/user/py/moose_cookbook.rst

 The MOOSE design for reaction-diffusion is to specify one or more cellular 'compartments', and embed reaction systems in each of them.

-A 'compartment', is used in the cellular sense of a biochemically defined, volume restricted subpart of a cell.
+A 'compartment', in the context of reaction-diffusion, is used in the cellular sense of a biochemically defined, volume restricted subpart of a cell.
 Many but not all compartments are bounded by a cell membrane, but biochemically the membrane itself may form a compartment.
+Note that this interpretation differs from that of a 'compartment' in detailed electrical models of neurons.

 A reaction system can be loaded in from any of the supported MOOSE formats, or built within Python from MOOSE parts.